lter/LTER-core-metabase/CONTRIBUTING.md

 ```
 pg_dump -d <DB name> -F p -b -h your_db_host -p 5432 -U your_username -f <file path to dump to>
 ```

+Note 2023-06-25: An user has run into trouble with the public schema regarding permissions.
+The public schema is often created automatically with the database and is owned by the superuser postgres.
+This can cause issues down the line.
+My stopgap measure has been to use DBeaver to make the database dump.
+In DBeaver, during the Backup dialogue, you can un-select the public schema to exclude it from the dump/backup.

 11. Reverse find-and-replace in GRANT statements.
 Replace your role with `%db_owner%`.
 For example,
 ```
 cat pg_dump_output.sql | sed 's/your_username/%db_owner%/g' > onebigfile.sql